Harryyadav/slate/source/includes/projects.md

 Parameter   | Description
 ------------|-------------
-application | Returns a list of project resources that belong to the specified application id. id          | Returns the project resource with the specified id. name        | Returns the project resource with the specified name. slug        | Returns the project resource with the specified slug.
+application | Filter projects by Application ID. name        | Filter projects by name. slug        | Filter projects by slug. ordering    | Sort projects by the specified field.
+Prefix field name with minus to sort descending.
+Sortable fields: name, created, updated. search      | Filter projects by performing a textual search on name and profile name.
 ---

 ### Include Parameters